-New c-suite positions are emerging for inspired leaders with the strength to fully embrace change and lead disruptive transformation.
+New C-suite positions are emerging for inspired leaders with the strength to fully embrace change and lead disruptive transformation.

 Pharmaceutical companies and medical device suppliers are searching for a new set of leaders to help them adapt to shifting landscapes and new business models.
+Those who aspire to reach the heights of pharmaceutical leadership as a pharmaceutical executive should expect strong competition and equip themselves with a dynamic and effective health care education to improve their odds of success.

 Chief Medical Officer